haiaty/neverstoplearning-software-engineering/Learn/Tools/Docker.md

 Quite simply, volumes are directories (or files) that are outside of the default Union File System and exist as normal directories and files on the host filesystem.

+There are three main use cases for Docker data volumes:

+To keep data around when a container is removed
+To share data between the host filesystem and the Docker container To share data with other Docker containers

 docker run -v /home/adrian/data:/data debian ls /data